Biography

 1946

-They move to Paris, to Rue Cherche-Midi, number 21, near the area where the intellectuals meet: Saint-Germain-des-Prés.
-She continues writing short stories and begins to write poetry.
-Obiols works as the manager of Revista de Catalunya (Catalonia Magazine) in exile.
+Rodoreda and Obiols moved to Rue Cherche-Midi, number 21, in Paris, close by the area where the intellectuals gathered in Saint-Germain-des-Prés.
+She continued to write stories and started to devote herself to poetry.
+Obiols was in charge of the magazine Revista de Catalunya in exile.

 1951